-- Above, all locations safe to secure the board to a standoff with are circled in red, and the upper left side of that picture is a zoomed in view of the hole. - □ Keep in mind that when the screws are installed but not fully tightened, the motherboard should have 1-2mm of movement; this can help with getting cards mounted or other tight tolerance/close fitting cards.
+- □ Above, all locations are safe to secure the board to the chassis with a standoff and screw.
+The upper left section of the picture is a zoomed in view of the hole you align with the standoffs. - Keep in mind that when the screws are installed but not fully tightened, the motherboard should have 1-2mm of movement; this can help with getting I/O panel aligned, cards mounted or other tight tolerance/close fitting cards.